The Forgotten Promises of Christmas

 The “house of Jacob” is not the Church.
 This is an Old Testament term for the children of Israel (Exodus 19:3).
 The Church is never referred to in Scripture as the house of Jacob.

-The Bible teaches that a remnant of the Jews will one day accept Jesus as their Messiah (Zechariah 12:10 and Romans 9:27).
+The Bible teaches that a remnant of the Jews will one day accept Jesus as their Messiah (Zechariah 12:10, Romans 9:27, and Romans 11:25-26).
 This will occur at the end of seven years of terrible suffering called the Tribulation, or “the time of Jacob’s trouble” (Jeremiah 30:7).

 When Jesus returns at the end of that time of suffering, the Jewish remnant will be gathered to the land of Israel and will be made the foremost nation in the world (Ezekiel 37:11-28 and Zechariah 8:22-23).
 Jesus will then rule over the house of Jacob.